keyoke-code/bd_blog/content/post/the-road-ahead.md

 ## Phase 2

 Phase 2 is all about building the infrastructure that will surround our core token and provide that utility and value.
 This phase is where BitDiamond transforms for a store of value with good tokenomics to a store of value with good tokenomics AND a utility token with real world use cases and the ability to generate positive cash flows.
 It's the cornerstone of a project, an ecosystem if you will.
 Not an end goal in itself.
-This phase is where we work through out plans to turn BitDiamond into a token with an MCAP in the 100s of millions.
+This phase is where we work through our plans to turn BitDiamond into a token with an MCAP in the 100s of millions.
 But to do that we've got work ahead of us!

-Being humble people, we've called our phase 2 plan the 'BitDimaond Universe'.
+Being humble people, we've called our phase 2 plan the 'BitDiamond Universe'.
 Here's how it looks:

 ![](/images/platform-1.png)